-There is one pressure regulator for the belt tensioners, and an optional one installed on vehicles equipped with the world transmission output retarder.
+There is one pressure regulator for the belt tensioners, and an optional one installed on vehicles equipped with either the world transmission output retarder or the manual transmission servo-clutch.

 The belt tensioner pressure regulating valve is located in the engine compartment at the back of the engine starting control panel.
-It is used to limit the air pressure in belt tensioners to 45 ± 2 psi $(310 \pm 15 \text{ kPa})$ (Fig. 7).
+It is used to limit the air pressure in belt tensioners to 50 ± 2 psi $(345 \pm 15 \text{ kPa})$ (Fig. 7).

 The optional regulator is located in the engine compartment and is accessible through the engine R.H. side door.
-It is used for transmission retarder and should be adjusted to 80 ± 3 psi (550 ± 20 kPa).
+It is used either for transmission retarder or for servo-clutch.
+When used for the transmission retarder, it should be adjusted to 80 \pm 3 psi (550 \pm 20 kPa).
+When used for the manual transmission servo-clutch, it should be adjusted to 40 psi (275 kPa)

 Air Pressure (psi) Air Pressure (kPa)

-Belt Tensioner 45 ± 2 310 ± 15
+Belt Tensioner 50 ± 2 345 ± 15

 Retarder 80 ± 3 550 ± 20

+Servo-Clutch 40 275